Are you lost for what to get that avid traveler in your life this holiday season?

 Lululemon is one of my favorite yoga apparel companies, so I’ll be looking at getting some new leggings from them now that my old ones literally have holes in them from too much use.
 This is a great gift for the traveler who likes to pack light, you can wear these leggings with pretty much everything in your suitcase.

-One of the more practical gifts on this list, I’m definitely investing in some collapsible tupperware before my next big trip.
+One of the more useful gifts for backpackers, I’m definitely investing in some collapsible tupperware before my next big trip.
 It’s not only an eco-friendly solution to all those take-out meals while you’re traveling, but a great way to keep food fresh that you make in a hostel or a hands-on cooking class.

 10. Try the World